我們的品牌

 Issue

-The customer sees some value of harmonic on a power meter which is installed at a utility feed.
-Is there any way determine if this harmonic comes from the utility or it comes from the facility side?
-In other words, is there any way to determine the direction of the source of the harmonic distortion with the meter?
+Harmonic distortion values are observed on a power meter installed at a utility feed.
+Is there a method to determine whether these harmonics originate from the utility or from the facility side?
+In other words, can the meter indicate the source direction of the harmonic distortion?

 Product Line